Raychen0617/Interview_prepare/docs/source/opengl.md

 2. The depth is stored within each fragment (as the fragment's x value) and whenever the fragment wants to output its color, OpenGL compares its depth values with the Z-buffer.
 3. Depth testing is automatically enabled.
 4. Some options that allow customize
-5. Z-**fighting**: A common visual artifact may occur when two planes or triangles are so closely aligned to each other that the depth buffer does not have enough precision to figure out which one of the two shapes is in front of the other.
+5. **Z-fighting**: A common visual artifact may occur when two planes or triangles are so closely aligned to each other that the depth buffer does not have enough precision to figure out which one of the two shapes is in front of the other.
     1. **Prevent z-fighting: Creating a small offset between two objects you can completely remove z-fighting between the two objects.**
     2. Set the near plane as far as possible since precision is extremely large when close to the near plane.
     3. *higher precision depth buffer*